Got a minute to help? Take our quick website survey>

-- Learn to find edible plants, also known as food foraging.
+- Learn to find edible plants, known as food foraging.
 You could see if a foraging group meets in your local area.
-(The Woodland Trust website has more information on foraging.)
+The Woodland Trust website has more information on foraging.

 I very much enjoy being part of a community garden.
-It gives me a regular weekly time to devote to being outdoors, to work alongside people of lots of different ages and nationalities and teaches me a range of new skills and techniques.
-It is fantastic to work as part of a larger group, to see positive results in terms of seed and plant growth and harvest and to feel part of the natural cycle of life and see biodiversity at work.
+It gives me a regular weekly time to devote to being outdoors, to work alongside people of lots of different ages and nationalities.
+It teaches me new skills and techniques.
+It's fantastic to work as part of a larger group, to see positive results in terms of seed and plant growth.
+And to harvest and feel part of the natural cycle of life.
+To see biodiversity at work.

 - Buy flowers or potted plants for your home.

-- Arrange a comfortable space to sit, for example by a window where you can look out over a view of trees or the sky.
+- Arrange a comfortable space to sit.
+For example, by a window where you can look out over a view of trees or sky.

 - Take photos of your favourite places in nature.
-Use them as backgrounds on a mobile phone or computer screen, or print and put them up on your walls.
+Use them as backgrounds on a mobile phone or computer screen.
+Or print them and put them up on your walls.

-- Listen to natural sounds, like recordings or apps that play birdsong, ocean waves or rainfall.
+- Listen to natural sounds.
+You could use recordings or apps that play birdsong, ocean waves or rainfall.

-- Take a walk in green space, such as a local park.
+- Take a walk in green space.
+For example, a local park.

 - Get creative.
 Draw or paint animals or nature scenes, or let them inspire a poem or song lyrics.
 If you enjoy writing in a journal, try doing this outside.

 - Eat meals outdoors.
-Have a picnic in a local park, or simply sit in a garden.
+Have a picnic in a local park, or sit in a garden if you have one.
 This might be something you could enjoy doing with other people.

 - Watch the stars.
 Use a stargazing website, app or book to help you recognise different stars, or simply enjoy looking at the night sky.
 Give your eyes time to adjust, as it can take about 20 minutes before you can fully see stars in the dark.

-- Try exercising outside.
+- Exercise outside.
 Run or jog through a local park, or do yoga outdoors.
 You could try it by yourself, or look for classes in your local area.

 - Go beachcombing.
 Visit the seaside and search the shoreline for interesting things.

 - Try geocaching.
-Geocaching involves looking for items in hidden outdoor locations, using a device such as a mobile phone or tablet.
-(The National Trust website has more information on geocaching.)
+Geocaching involves looking for items in hidden outdoor locations, using a mobile phone or tablet.
+For more information on geocaching see the National Trust website.

 Hill walking and camping help to keep depression and anxiety at bay for my partner, as does trekking and gentle hill walking for me.
-When you are in nature only the real stuff matters (staying warm, staying fed, staying watered, and knowing where you are) ... your mind is free of the daily stresses and you can spend your time being in the moment instead.
+When you are in nature your mind is free of the daily stresses and you can spend your time being in the moment instead.

-- Plant helpful seeds, such as berry bushes for garden birds or flowers to help bumblebees.
-(See the Bumblebee Conservation Trust website for more information on bumblebees.)
+- Plant helpful seeds.
+For example, berry bushes for garden birds or flowers to help bumblebees.
+See the Bumblebee Conservation Trust website for more information on bumblebees.